Dates & Prices

 Day 16

-San JoseThis morning you’ll take a local bus to Costa Rica's capital, San Jose.
+San JoseThis morning you’ll take a local bus to Costa Rica's capital – San Jose.
 Situated in the fertile Central Valley and home to over half the country's population, San Jose has lively markets, intriguing museums and a dynamic atmosphere.
 A good place to start your exploration is the central plaza.
-Artisan booths are common here, so you never know when an art fair will pop up!
-The Gold Museum has a fantastic collection of Indigenous gold art.
-If you're in the mood for some shopping, head to the outdoor market in the Plaza de la Cultura or the city's Central Market, where you can buy anything from handicrafts to seafood.
+The Gold Museum also has a fantastic collection of Indigenous gold art.
+If you're in the mood for some shopping, head to the Mercado Municipal de Artesanias or the city's Central Market, where you can buy anything from handicrafts to seafood.
 This afternoon you might want to rejoin your group for a final farewell dinner (or margarita) and say muchas gracias to your Central American journey.

 -